 Language Model Interface (LMI)

-A Python library for interacting with Large Language Models (LLMs) through an unified interface.
+A Python library for interacting with Large Language Models (LLMs) through a unified interface, hence the name Language Model Interface (LMI).

 Installation